 - Breath mints or gum.
 These will ensure you always have fresh breath so you don’t feel unconfident when talking to people.

 - Comfortable shoes.
 You don’t want to feel uncomfortable when standing for hours at a time, so make sure you have packed a pair of comfortable, supportive shoes.

-Additional Essential Items
+Additional Essential Trade Show Materials

 - Extra chargers and power banks.
 You’ll have devices with you, like your smartphone and laptop, with which you can show people your website or stay in touch with your business colleagues while you’re at the trade show.
 Don’t rely on how trade-show organizers might provide electrical outlets, as sometimes there are simply not enough of them.
 Bring extra power banks.

 - Tablet.
 This device can be highly convenient for people to instantly learn about your company, products, and sign up to your email list.
 It’s much more convenient and can work well to gain more leads.